pblischak/fluidigm2purc/README.md

 reads with `FLASH2`, and then process the resulting FASTQ files into FASTA files with sequence headers compatible with `PURC` ("PURCifying").

-The inclusion of `PEAR` is somewhat experimental because we haven't used it in the past.
-It ostensibly does trimming and merging of reads.
-However, when one paired read is removed, the other one may not be thrown out too (like with Sickle), so the non-combined reads may not match up.
+The inclusion of `PEAR` is experimental at this point because we haven't used it much.
+It ostensibly does both trimming and merging of reads.
+However, when one paired read is removed, the other one may not be thrown out too (like with `Sickle`), so the non-combined reads may not match up.
 We have to test this out more.

 ### Running `fluidigm2purc`